Shad02w/Youtube-Chat-in-Fullscreen/README.md

 ## Known issue

-- Unable to catch first chat request after the page loaded
+- Unable to catch first chat request after the page loaded (maybe the first live chat request come before the page is loaded)
-- When you holding resize for long time, the overlay may suddenly move its position
-- overlay will move position while resizing

  *If you have any issues and suggestions please feel free to create a issue.*